m-pilia/m-pilia.github.io/posts/_posts/2018-09-17-volume-raycasting.md

 ## Single-pass raycasting

-While being very simple to implement, single-pass raycasting is suboptimal.
+While being very simple to implement, two-pass raycasting is suboptimal.
 Apart from the obvious overhead of two rendering passes, during the second pass we need two texture samplings, which are not cheap operations, just to recover the entry and exit points.
 Moreover, due to the full-screen quad